Smith Corner, Lake Wicwas, Meredith Center, NH

 From the Smith Family Scrapbook at Lake Wicwas

-Mrs. Smith playing her baby grand piano at the north end of the Great Room, Wicwas Lodge, October, 1963
+Mrs. Marian S. Smith playing her baby grand piano at the north end of the Great Room, Wicwas Lodge, October, 1963

 On Chief, in the upper pasture behind Wicwas Lodge, Summer 1957.
-The field between this pasture and the Wicwas Lodge (now Lakeland School) is not yet divided by NH Route 104, constructed in 1959.
+The field between this pasture and the Wicwas Lodge (now Lakeland School) has not yet been divided by NH Route 104, constructed in 1959.
+Loved that horse.
+Now what's left of the field is nearly gone to forest.

 New Hampshire Commentary